 Point of Sale and Product Packaging Integration

-POS packaging is only the shell to product packaging and without its counterpart, it’s powerless.
+POS packaging or custom POP displays are only the shell to product packaging and without its counterpart, it’s powerless.
 Hence, the design of your point of sale display must correspond directly with and complement the current product packaging.
 Ensure that the colours, branding and messaging of both types of packaging work together seamlessly.

 When choosing a shape for your POS display design, ensure that it:

 - Will stand out from competing POS packaging